SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this exercise, we learn the calculation of the ground state solution
-of acetylene (C2H2) molecule, solving the static Kohn-Sham equation.
+of crystalline solid, silicon, solving the static Kohn-Sham equation.
 This exercise will be useful to learn how to set up calculations in
-SALMON for any isolated systems such as molecules and nanoparticles.
+SALMON for any periodic systems such as crystalline solid.
-Atomic positions of the molecule are specified in the input file and
-are fixed during the calculations.

 Input files
 ^^^^^^^^^^^